blackjetrock/psion-org2-main/README.md

 An OLED display replaces the original LCD, datapack gadgets supply the non volatile storage using SD cards.
 A ESP-WROOM-32 module on the board provides Wifi and maybe Bluetooth connectivity.
-The module provides a hot spot that can be used ot perfom actions on the Organiser and transfer data.
+The module provides a hot spot that can be used to perfom actions on the Organiser and transfer data.

 The code running will hopefully be an emulation of the 6303 running one of the original